StructureLabs/OnceXchange-Structural/index.md

 ## onceXchange (OpeN Calculation EXchange)

-You can use the [editor on GitHub](https://github.com/onceXchange/oncex.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for